10 Best Herbal Linctuses For Sunburn

 Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its anti-inflammatory and soothing properties.

-As with any herbal remedy, it is advisable to consult a healthcare professional before use, especially for individuals with known allergies or sensitive skin.
+As with any herbal remedy, it is advisable to consult a healthcare professional before use, especially if you have sensitive skin or existing medical conditions.